SOC Code (Standard Occupational Classification)

 When an employer assigns a Certificate of Sponsorship, they must select an SOC code that matches the job.
 The Home Office uses this code to:

-- Check skill eligibility — Only roles at or above RQF Level 6 (from July 2025) are eligible for Skilled Worker sponsorship.
-The SOC code is mapped to an RQF level, so the wrong code can make an otherwise valid job ineligible.
+- Check skill eligibility.
+Only roles at or above RQF Level 6 (from July 2025) qualify for Skilled Worker sponsorship.
+Each SOC code maps to an RQF level, so the wrong code can make an otherwise valid job ineligible.

-- Determine if the Immigration Salary List discount applies — Certain SOC codes appear on the Immigration Salary List, enabling a 20% salary reduction.
+- Determine if a salary discount applies.
+Certain SOC codes appear on the Immigration Salary List, which allows a 20% salary reduction.

 How to Find the Right SOC Code for Your Job